deebee292/rolodex/README.md

 Rolodex is a very simple in-memory toy database that seeks to look at:

-* Implmenting a Factory Pattern via Interfaces (Protocol) for reading file formats
+* Implementing a Factory Pattern via Interfaces (Protocol) for reading file formats
   * CSV
   * JSON
   * YAML